 NG14 5EY

-The meetings are followed by refreshments, tea/coffee and biscuits.
-It’s an ideal opportunity to socialise, sign up for Groups and chat to friends .
-Many of the Group coordinators are also present and members thinking about joining a group can take the opportunity to find more about the Group from its coordinator in person.
+They are followed by refreshments, tea/coffee and cakes.
+Many of the Group coordinators are also present so if you’re thinking about joining a group can take the opportunity to find more about it from the coordinator in person and you can also able to speak to any member of the Committee as our Chairman and other Committee members always attend.

 The meetings start at 1.45 p.m. and members are asked to be seated in good time as late arrivals make it difficult for those sitting near the entrance to hear the announcements.